 The private district plant serves approximately 6.5 million square feet and consists of eight chillers with just under 30,000 tons of capacity as well as 100,000 ton-hours of ice thermal storage for the downtown area of Houston, Texas.
 This enables the plant’s customers to shift load based on real-time electricity pricing and collect real data of plant operation.
 In general, the plant operates conventional chillers when power costs are low and when power costs are set to peak, the plant employs the thermal storage discharge dramatically decreasing the electrical demand from the plant.

-Through tools developed in IES-SCAN, the consultants were able to easily process massive quantities of data in such a way that they derived a load profile, an efficiency profile and then a real time electricity cost profile.
+Through tools developed in iSCAN, the consultants were able to easily process massive quantities of data in such a way that they derived a load profile, an efficiency profile and then a real time electricity cost profile.
 This enabled Skanska to not only demonstrate the potential cost savings, but to demonstrate that the more sustainable solution of connecting to a district plant could achieve savings and be awarded the appropriate LEED points.
+The graphics above illustrate the capabilities and usage of the iSCAN tool as described.